Serving NDIS Participants Across Australia

 Whether core supports or capacity building we have services to help everyone.

-Our services are $150 per hour and sessions are 4 hours each.
+Our services are $150 per hour and sessions are generally 4 hours each.
 We can invoice according to your unique plan, using either core supports or capacity building funding.

 Our Decluttering Process